still-dreaming-1/vim-project-search/README.md

 `:Fc` command (find current) followed by what you want to search for.
 Searches for stuff in all files in the current working directory matching the current file types.

 `:Fsc` command (find case-sensitive current) followed by what you want to search for.
-Case sensitive version of the Fc command (described on line above).
+Case sensitive version of the Fc command (described just above).

 `:Fa` command (find all) followed by what you want to search for.
 Searches for stuff in the all files in the current working directory regardless of file type.

 `:Fsa` command (find case-sensitive all) followed by what you want to search for.
-Case sensitive version of the Fa command (described on line above)
+Case sensitive version of the Fa command (described just above)

 `<leader>*` in normal mode.
 This is similar to the Vim feature where you press `*` in normal mode to search for the word under the cursor except this also searches other files in your current working directory that match the current file type.